monsoonmaelstrom/book2/book2.md

 “For which part?
 Letting her punch you in the face, or letting her have magic in the first place?” he asks as Davy and Giorgi reach us.

 “All of it,” I answer grimly.
 I’m pissed.
 “Let’s go back.
 We all need to move.
 She started pulling power into her.
-If anyone was looking for us, she might have just given our position away.”
+If anyone was looking for us, she might have given our position away.”

 “What do you want to do with her?” he asks.